aardjon/trad/doc/architecture.md

 ## Learning and fun as decision criteria

-Some decicions may not be purely based on technical needs or requirements but also on the opportunity to learn something new or to have fun using a certain software.
+Some decisions may not be purely based on technical needs or requirements but also on the opportunity to learn something new or to have fun using a certain software.
 So these are valid decision criteria for this project.